TamesB/pvegenerator/README.md

 ## Project management
 In a closed off subwebsite, a company can start a project, where the ruleset parameters are chosen at the start.
 A project page is created and the ruleset can be downloaded with one click.
 We add the projectmanager, and we can add third-parties to view the project, which is done by email invitation.
 Now, the projectmanager and third parties can perform something called the 'ping-pong process'.
 Its a process of setting a status on each rule in the ruleset (accepted, not accepted, to be discussed, etc...) and place comments on each rule (or add attachments).
 These comments are then saved and sent to the other party, who then accepts the status, or comments on it further and sends it back, as if it's a game of ping-pong.
 This is done in intuitive sections (Section of 'rules yet to be commented on', 'rules commented on last time', 'rules accepted last time'.
 On the dashboard it shows a list of each project that is to-do for each user, with a simple button that leads them to the commenting).
 Eventually there is an agreement for every rule, then the project is frozen, no one can comment on it anymore.
 The ruleset with their statuses and comments per rule can then be downloaded as a single PDF, and the attachments with them are inside a .zip file.
--This way, construction companies and third parties can easily and safely discuss the ruleset, and keep it in one page, instead of multiple excel sheets running around through email, which has the chance of people accidentally (or intentionally) removing earlier comments.
+- This way, construction companies and third parties can easily and safely discuss the ruleset, and keep it in one page, instead of multiple excel sheets running around through email, which has the chance of people accidentally (or intentionally) removing earlier comments.
--Each time a set of comments is sent through to the opposing party / someone is invited to a project / a project is finished, an email is sent to the person notifying they have to respond with a link to it.
+- Each time a set of comments is sent through to the opposing party / someone is invited to a project / a project is finished, an email is sent to the person notifying they have to respond with a link to it.

 ## Administrative Site
--Editing a ruleset, editing the parameters, creating new rulesets, setting the active ruleset version for the sub-website.
+- Editing a ruleset, editing the parameters, creating new rulesets, setting the active ruleset version for the sub-website.
 They can edit each rule easily (breadcrumb structure with chapters and paragraphs), adding attachments to a rule and setting the parameters.
--Overview of all accounts, creating all types of users manually -Heatmap of all project locations
+- Overview of all accounts, creating all types of users manually
+- Heatmap of all project locations
--Generate test-rulesets (as PDF)
+- Generate test-rulesets (as PDF)
--Generate the rule difference between two parameters (as PDF)
+- Generate the rule difference between two parameters (as PDF)

 # Installation
 ## Installing on Windows